-It relates to many areas of employment including: advertising, broadcasting, journalism, library, any branch of local or central government activity, public relations, publishing, research, tourism, law and teaching.
+It relates to many areas of employment including but not limited to: advertising, broadcasting, journalism, library, any branch of local or central government activity, public relations, publishing, research, tourism, law and teaching.

 Useful as preparation for university research and report writing.